bsvab/produced-water-chemistry/README.md

 2. <ins>Lithium Extraction Potential</ins>: Investigating how to extract lithium from produced water could turn an environmental problem into a valuable resource.
 With lithium's growing demand, especially in renewable energy, this could be a game-changer.
 3. <ins>Alignment with DOE Goals</ins>: This study aligns with the Department of Energy’s objectives, contributing to research that can lead to more sustainable industry practices.
 4. <ins>Practical Methodologies</ins>: The approach taken in this study – from gathering and processing data to analyzing chemical content – is straightforward and can be replicated in similar studies or applied in real-world scenarios.
-5. Support for Better Water Management</ins>: The findings support the development of more sustainable water management practices, helping companies reduce environmental impacts while finding value in what was once waste.
+5. <ins>Support for Better Water Management</ins>: The findings support the development of more sustainable water management practices, helping companies reduce environmental impacts while finding value in what was once waste.
 6. <ins>Opens Doors for Resource Recovery</ins>: The study encourages further exploration into recovering resources from produced water, promoting innovative approaches in the industry.

 In summary, this project not only offers a deeper understanding of produced water's composition but also paves the way for turning environmental challenges into economic opportunities.
 The insights gained could be significant for stakeholders looking to enhance environmental responsibility while exploring new avenues for resource utilization.